BRAD COLMAN

 Director of Weather Strategy (retired), Bayer/The Climate Corporation

 Brad R. Colman served as Director of Weather Strategy for Bayer/The Climate Corporation (retired 2022) where he oversaw and guided the design and execution of the Bayer global enterprise weather programs.
-Most recently, Colman served as President of the American Meteorological Society (AMS; 2023).
-Before joining Bayer/Climate, Colman worked on a new Microsoft consumer weather service team to consolidate and serve weather information across the entire Microsoft ecosystem.
-Previously, Colman had a diverse career with the National Oceanic and Atmospheric Administration (NOAA) where he worked at The National Weather Service’s forecast office in Seattle, Washington; NOAA’s Environmental Research Laboratory; and was the Acting Director of NOAA’s Meteorological Development Laboratory in Silver Spring, Maryland.
-Colman is a member and Fellow of the AMS, a member of the Washington State Academy of Sciences, co-chair of NOAA’s Science Advisory Board’s Environmental Information Services Working Group and a member of NOAA’s Science Advisory Board.
-He also serves as the chair of the National Academies Board on Atmospheric Sciences and Climate.
+Most recently, Dr. Colman served as President of the American Meteorological Society (AMS; 2023).
+Before joining Bayer/Climate, Brad worked on a new Microsoft consumer weather service team to consolidate and deliver weather information across the entire Microsoft ecosystem.
+Previously, Colman had a diverse career with the National Oceanic and Atmospheric Administration (NOAA) where he worked, among other locations, at The National Weather Service’s forecast office in Seattle, Washington; He was also the Acting Director of NOAA’s Meteorological Development Laboratory in Silver Spring, Maryland.
+Colman is a member and Fellow of the AMS, a member of the Washington State Academy of Sciences, and vice-chair of the NOAA’s Science Advisory Board.
+He also serves as the chair of the National Academies’ Board on Atmospheric Sciences and Climate.
 Colman received a B.S. in Earth sciences and mathematics from Montana State University and an Sc.D. in atmospheric sciences from the Massachusetts Institute of Technology.

 OREN ETZIONI